 Is this a job?
 How much time will I spend in RYE programming?

 The RYE Fellowship does not require you to track your hours like a full-time job might.
-However, we do expect Fellows to dedicate around 15 hours a month to Fellowship-related activities.
-Each Fellow will participate in a monthly cohort call, coaching with a dedicated mentor, and additional time working on their independent projects.
+However, we expect Fellows to dedicate approximately 15 hours per month to Fellowship-related activities.
+Each Fellow will participate in a monthly cohort call, receive coaching from a dedicated mentor, and devote additional time to working on their independent projects.

 Read about former RYE Fellows and their projects here.